-Competency 8: Research .
+Competency 6: Research .
 Interns will be regular consumers of research, and able to critically evaluate and disseminate research or other scholarly activities.
 Consistent with IR C-8I, this competency includes: 1.
 Demonstrates the substantially independent ability to critically evaluate and disseminate research or other scholarly activities (e.g. case conference, presentation, publications) at the local (including the host institution), regional, or national level Overall Rating for RESEARCH Comments: Average Rating for GOAL 2: SCHOLARLY ATTITUDE Comments GOAL 3: PROFESSIONAL CONDUCT AND IDENTITY.
-To foster professional behavior and identity development, including respectful and professional relationships, professional responsibility, ethical and legal reasoning and behavior, and engagement in the professional development process and professional community Competency 9: Communication and Interpersonal Skills .
+To foster professional behavior and identity development, including respectful and professional relationships, professional responsibility, ethical and legal reasoning and behavior, and engagement in the professional development process and professional community Competency 7: Communication and Interpersonal Skills.
 Interns will demonstrate respectful and professional relationships and communication with staff, peers, program participants, groups, and others; awareness of impact on others, and effective coping skills to manage stress.
 Consistent with IR C-8I, this competency includes: 1.
 Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, and those receiving professional services 2.
-Produce and comprehend oral, nonverbal, and written communications that are informative an well-integrated; demonstrate a thorough grasp of professional language and concepts.
+Produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts.
 3. Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
 Overall Rating for COMMUNICATION AND INTERPERSONAL SKILLS Comments:

-Competency 10: Consultation and Interprofessional/Interdisciplinary Skills.
+Competency 8: Consultation and Interprofessional/Interdisciplinary Skills.
 Interns will engage in ongoing consultation and coordination of care with intra- and interdisciplinary team members, and with collaterals as appropriate to integrative, quality, and transition of care.
 1. Demonstrate knowledge and respect for the roles and perspectives of other professions 2.
 Apply this knowledge in direct or simulated consultation with individuals and their families, other health care professionals, interprofessional groups, or systems related to health and behavior.
-Overall Rating for CONSULTATION INTERPROFESSIONAL/ INTERDISCIPLINARY SKILLS Comments: Competency 11: Ethical and Legal Standards.
-Interns will be familiar with APA guidelines and best practices; will demonstrate knowledge and skill regarding ethical issues in the practice of psychology; and wild demonstrate ethical and professional behavior in dealings with program participants and staff.
+Overall Rating for CONSULTATION INTERPROFESSIONAL/INTERDISCIPLINARY SKILLS Comments: Competency 9: Ethical and Legal Standards.
+Interns will be familiar with APA guidelines and best practices; will demonstrate knowledge and skill regarding ethical issues in the practice of psychology; and will demonstrate ethical and professional behavior in dealings with program participants and staff.
 Consistent with IR C-8I, this competency includes: 1.
-Be knowledgeable of and act in accordance with each of the following: The current version of the APA Ethical Principles and Code of Conduct; Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and 2.
-Recognize ethical dilemmas as they arise, and apply ethical decision-making processes in orde to resolve the dilemmas.
+Be knowledgeable of and act in accordance with each of the following: i.
+The current version of the APA Ethical Principles and Code of Conduct; ii.
+Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and 2.
+Recognize ethical dilemmas as they arise, and apply ethical decision-making processes in orde to resolve the dilemmas. to resolve the diffillings.
 3. Conduct self in an ethical manner in all professional activities.
-Overall Rating for Ethical and Legal Standards Comments: Overall Rating GOAL 3: PROFESSIONAL CONDUCT AND IDENTITY Comments:
+Overall Deting for ETHICAL AND LECAL STANDADDS Overall Rating for ETHICAL AND LEGAL STANDARDS Comments: O HE COM A PROPERCIONAL CONTRACT AND ADVISORY Overall Rating GOAL 3: PROFESSIONAL CONDUCT AND IDENTITY Comments:

 Concluding Comments

-Please summarize your self-observations, including overall strength and weakness not covered elsewhere. sses, and any areas that were
+Please summarize your self-observations, including overall strength and weaknesses, and any are not covered elsewhere. as that were

-Doctoral Intern Date
+Psychology Intern Date

 Primary Supervisor Date

 PA Licensed Psychologist